anon-blue/anon.blue/README.txt

-            is threer any onr                      Good question!
+            is threer any onreasknfksan  hi        Good question!
                       Is it a song?                  m e too thanks

                                                                      swshjdkkdkk